 PFC Cecil J. Sims was born on March 8, 1917, in Mercer County, Kentucky, to Finis J. Sims and Cora Mae Gritton-Sims.
 With his three sisters and three brothers, he lived on the family farm on Cornishville Road in Mercer County.
 He graduated from high school and went to work on the family farm.
 A draft act was passed in 1940 and Cecil knowing that it was just a matter of time until he would be drafted, enlisted in the Kentucky National Guard to fulfill his one year of military service.
 Since he was in the National Guard, he did not have to register for the draft.
 The tank company he joined had been notified it was being federalized for one year and designated as D Company, 192nd Tank Battalion.
 On November 25, 1940, the tank company was called to federal service as D Company, 192nd Tank Battalion.
 The company boarded 10 trucks in Harrodsburg on November 28th and its tanks were loaded onto a flatcar and taken by train to Ft.
 Knox.
 The company left Harrodsburg at 12:30 P.M. arriving four hours later at 4:30 P.M.

 The men received training under the direction of the 69th Armored Regiment, 1st Armored Division.
 This was true for the tank crews and reconnaissance units who trained with the regiment’s tanks and reconnaissance units and later trained with their own companies.
 A typical day for the soldiers started at 6:15 with reveille, but most of the soldiers were up before this since they wanted to wash and dress.
 Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics from 8:00 to 8:30.
 Afterward, the tankers went to various schools within the company.
 The classes consisted of .30 and .50 caliber machine guns, pistol, map reading, care of personal equipment, military courtesy, and training in tactics.
 At 11:30 the soldiers stopped what they were doing and cleaned up for mess which was from noon to 1:00 P.M.
 Afterwards, they attended the various schools which they had been assigned to on January 13, such as mechanics, tank driving, radio operating.
 The classes lasted for 13 weeks.
+All classes they attended were under the command of the 1st Armored Division.
+At 11:30 the soldiers stopped what they were doing and cleaned up for mess which was from noon to 1:00 P.M.
+Afterwards, they attended the various schools which they had been assigned to on January 13, such as mechanics, tank driving, radio operating.
 At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms and at five held retreat and followed by dinner at 5:30.
-After they ate they stood in line to wash their mess kits since they had no mess hall.
-About January 12, 1941, their mess hall opened and they ate off real plates with forks and knives.
-They also no longer had to wash their own plates since that job fell on the men assigned to Kitchen Police.
 After dinner, they were off duty and lights were out at 9:00 P.M., but they did not have to turn in until 10:00 when Taps was played.
+William recalled that he and the other men received ten weeks of intensive training.
+It was also at this time that HQ Company moved into its own barracks.

 During February, four composite tank detachments made of men from all the companies of the battalion left Ft.
 Knox – on different dates – on problematic moves at 9:00 A.M.
 The detachments consisted of three motorcycles, two scout cars, sixteen tanks, one ambulance, and supply, fuel and kitchen trucks.
 The route was difficult and chosen so that the men could become acquainted with their equipment.
 They also had to watch out for simulated enemy planes.
 Bridges were avoided whenever it was possible to ford the water.
 They received their rations from a food truck.